 Follow these instructions when you give your child ethosuximide:

-- Give your child ethosuximide regularly, exactly as your doctor or pharmacist (druggist) tells you to.
+- Give your child ethosuximide regularly, exactly as your doctor or pharmacist tells you to.
 Talk to your child's doctor before you stop giving this medicine for any reason.
+Abrupt withdrawal of ethosuximide can lead to a precipitation of seizures.

 - Give your child ethosuximide at the same time every day.
 Pick a time that is easy for you so that you do not miss doses.